JPoziemski/DRAW/README.md

 ##  Visualisation

 The visualisation dashboard offers four type of plots, which can be accesed by selection appriopriate tab.
 Most often the visualisation dashboard will be opened as soon as the analysis is finished.
+By default, the data used for presentation of the results is *variance stabilizing transformation*, *VST*.

-When needed, the visualisation for a given run can be accessed in a seperate manner.
+When needed, the visualisation for a given run can be accessed in a independent manner.
 All of the requirements for running the analysis apart from the Docker and the rest od the DRAW module, can be installed:

 ```console
 $ ./vis_requirements.sh